adell-fael/adel-fael/README.md

 * 🖥️  See my portfolio at [Portfolio](http://adelfael.netlify.app/)
 * ✉️  You can contact me at [new19.adel@gmail.com](mailto:new19.adel@gmail.com)
-* 🧠  I'm learning React, SQL, BulmaCSS
+* 🧠  Constantly Learning new things
-* ⚡  I do Magic tricks with playing cards
+* ⚡  I do slieght of hands with cards

 ### Skills